An Ultimate Guide To Types of Washers: Materials & Sizes

 Brass Washers

 Brass washers provide high mechanical properties and wear resistance.
 You can apply these in projects that need to display mechanical properties and look aesthetic at the same time in fashion.
 For instance, in plumbing, electrical assembly, and decoration.
-In addition, they are resilient to corrosion making them ideal for use under extremities.
+In addition, they are resilient to corrosion, making them ideal for use under extreme conditions.

 Aluminum Washers